A GUIDE TO MANAGED OFFICES IN LONDON & ACROSS THE UK

 WHY RENT A MANAGED OFFCE?

-Businesses of all sizes that choose to pay for a managed office are able to enjoy a wide variety of benefits including:
+Businesses of all sizes choose to rent managed office space in London and across the UK because they can enjoy a wide variety of benefits including:

 - Greater flexibility: Most managed office contracts last for at least 1-3 years, although sometimes shorter alternatives are available.
 This is particularly attractive to start-ups and small businesses who don’t have financial security to commit to a longer agreement.
 If the company grows or decreases in size, it also offers more flexibility to react quickly and move to larger or smaller premises where appropriate.
 If you are a larger, more established company, agreements can be negotiated to last even longer, ensuring stability and security.